miguilimzero/filament-auto-panel/README.md

 The Auto Resource and Auto Relation Manager provides a `getActions()` method, however you cannot use the default Filament action on it.

 Instead, you must use the `AutoAction` class.
 This action type have same methods as Filament Actions, however it provide new methods to set where the action will be shown.
-This is needed since there is only this array for all resource actions.
+This is needed since there is only this array for all resource action positions.

 The resource `action` always receive a collection of models and it can be used in the following way: